Essential Guide to Certified Translations for Expats in Germany

 For example, John M, an expat from the UK, says:

 “I had to get a certified translation of my birth certificate when applying for a residence permit.
-It was a bit more expensive than I expected, but it was accepted without any issues by the authorities.”
+It was a bit more expensive than I expected, but it was accepted without any issues by the authorities, who only accept translations that meet certification standards.”

 Another expat, Maria L from Spain, shares:

 “I used an online service for my certified English translation.
 It was very convenient, and I didn’t have to leave my home.
-I received the document in a few days.”
+I received the document in a few days, and the excellent quality of the certified translation was impressive.”

 Conclusion

 Certified translations are an integral component of becoming a part of Germany as an expat.
+In Germany, a sworn translation is required for legal recognition of foreign documents, and only translators sworn in by the court are authorized to provide certified translations.
+Sworn translators are registered in official lists of the judicial authorities and must pass an examination to obtain their status.
 For any certified translation of a birth certificate, marriage certificate, or academic transcript, you must hire a certified translator sworn in and legally qualified.
 There are so many certified translation companies online that you can find the best for you.

 Explore Our Services